reik2k/kafka-definitive-guide/chapters/04-kafka-consumers.md

 ``Cooperative Sticky``
 This assignment strategy is identical to that of the Sticky Assignor but supports cooperative rebalances in which consumers can continue consuming from the partitions that are not reassigned.
 See “Consumer Groups and Partition Rebalance” to read more about cooperative rebalancing, and note that if you are upgrading from a version older than 2.3, you’ll need to follow a specific upgrade path in order to enable the cooperative sticky assignment strategy, so pay extra attention to the upgrade guide.

-The partition.assignment.strategy allows you to choose a partition assignment strategy.
-The default is org.apache.kafka.clients.consumer.RangeAssignor, which implements the Range strategy described earlier.
-You can replace it with org.apache.kafka.clients.consumer.RoundRobinAssignor, org.apache.kafka.​clients.consumer.StickyAssignor, or org.apache.kafka.clients.consumer.​CooperativeStickyAssignor.
-A more advanced option is to implement your own assignment strategy, in which case partition.assignment.strategy should point to the name of your class.
+The ``partition.assignment.strategy`` allows you to choose a partition assignment strategy.
+The default is ``org.apache.kafka.clients.consumer.RangeAssignor``, which implements the Range strategy described earlier.
+You can replace it with ``org.apache.kafka.clients.consumer.RoundRobinAssignor``, ``org.apache.kafka.​clients.consumer.StickyAssignor``, or ``org.apache.kafka.clients.consumer.​CooperativeStickyAssignor``.
+A more advanced option is to implement your own assignment strategy, in which case ``partition.assignment.strategy`` should point to the name of your class.

 ``client.id``
 This can be any string, and will be used by the brokers to identify requests sent from the client, such as fetch requests.
 It is used in logging and metrics, and for quotas.